 Because so many retail stores and restaurants had abandoned Downtown Pueblo, the association turned its attention from less-effective promotions to sprucing up the area with attractive wrought iron planters, trash receptacles and benches.
 A recent project is the placement of fanciful new bicycle racks to promote fitness while encouraging visitors and city residents to shop in locally owned shops and snack or dine in unique coffee shops and restaurants.

 Downtown Pueblo is a vibrant place with lots of things to do.
 Little theater groups and galleries have joined the newly renovated and restored Memorial Hall, the Sangre de Cristo Arts Center, the Buell Children's Museum, El Pueblo History Museum, Pueblo Heritage Museum and Rosemount Museum in offering cultural activities.
 Look around and appreciate Pueblo's many historic buildings.
 The riverwalk, kayak course and ice arena offer fun and exercise.
 Walkers along the river trail enjoy the view of the beautiful new 4th Street bridge and the reconstructed, lowered river levee will allow Downtown's taller buildings to be part of the scenery.
 Relax over coffee, a microbrew or a delicious meal.
 The Pueblo Convention Center hosts trade shows, glitzy social events and even boxing matches and yoga classes.

-Downtown Pueblo is once again the heart and soul of our city!
+Downtown Pueblo is the heart and soul of our city!